leo8a/telco-reference/telco-hub/configuration/README.md

 ## Pre-requisites
 * An OpenShift cluster with the gitops-operator (ArgoCD) installed
   * Note that the reference configuration includes a ClusterRole for ArgoCD which grants the necessary permissions for installing the remainder of the reference.
 This updates the currently running ArgoCD application to allow it to complete the full synchronization.
-* If ODF will be used in "internal" mode, nodes with available storage for ODF must be labeled `cluster.ocs.openshift.io/openshift-storage=`
 * All files/directories in this tree are available in a git repository along with any necessary kustomize overlay for your environment.
 * Configured and existing Openshift CatalogSources for `redhat-operators-disconnected` and `certified-operators-disconnected`.